 Students enrolled in the Faculty of Engineering programs not including Bachelor of Technology programs), in addition to meeting the General Academic Regulations of the University, shall be subject to the following Faculty Regulations.

-To be eligible for a Level II Engineering program, a student must successfully complete all non-elective Level I courses with an overall Cumulative Average (CA) of 4.0 or greater.
+To be eligible for a Level II Engineering program, a student must successfully complete all non-elective Level I courses with an overall Grade Point Average (GPA) of 4.0 or greater.
 To help students who may have had academic difficulty during the year, the Faculty of Engineering has a remedial studies plan (called the M-Opportunity) that provides the opportunity to repeat failed courses in second term and/or in the summer.
-The results of these M-Opportunity courses are used to calculate a new CA (failed courses are still counted in the CA).
+The results of these M-Opportunity courses are used to calculate a new GPA (failed courses are still counted in the GPA).

-A student in Engineering I whose Cumulative Average (CA) is less than 4.0 can no longer continue in Engineering.
+A student in Engineering I whose Grade Point Average (GPA) is less than 4.0 can no longer continue in Engineering.

 Computer Science I

-To be eligible for any Level II Computer Science program a student must successfully complete all non-elective Level I courses with an overall Cumulative Average (CA) of 4.0 or greater.
+To be eligible for any Level II Computer Science program a student requires an overall Grade Point Average (GPA) of 4.0 and must also have passed all non-elective Computer Science I courses.
 See the program listings under Programs for the B.A.Sc.
 Degree for specific information on admission requirements for each program.

-A student in Computer Science I whose Cumulative Average (CA) is less than 4.0 may no longer continue in the Faculty.
+A student in Computer Science I whose Grade Point Average (GPA) is less than 4.0 may no longer continue in the Faculty.

 Sequence of Courses